 Occupational License, Official College Transcript(s), Recommendation/Reference Letter(s), Resume/CV, Statement of Purpose/Intent

-- Applicants must have an accredited BSN degree and hold an active US Registered Nursing license with documented work experience, including current CPR certification.
+- Applicants must have a BSN degree from a regionally accredited institution and hold an active U.S. Registered Nursing license with documented work experience.